IEEE 6G Wireless Communication Systems: Applications, Requirements, Technologies, Challenges, and Research Directions LINK

 https://ieeexplore.ieee.org/document/9923927

-2. Memristor-Based Intelligent Human-Like Neural Computing
+Memristor-Based Intelligent Human-Like Neural Computing.
+Digital twin of a human.

 https://advanced.onlinelibrary.wiley.com/doi/full/10.1002/aelm.202200877

-The Internet of Nano things (IoNT) and the Internet of Bio Nano things (IoBNT)
+The Internet of Nano things (IoNT)

 The Internet of Nano Things IoNT represents an evolution of the Internet of Things (IoT) by integrating nanoscale devices (tiny machines or sensors measuring 1–100 nanometers into communication networks.)
 In the 6G and beyond context, IoNT leverages advanced wireless technologies, such as terahertz (THz) and optical frequency bands, to enable high-speed, ultra-low-latency communication between these nanodevices.
 The goal is to interconnect nanosensors and nanomachines with existing networks and the internet, facilitating applications in diverse fields like healthcare, agriculture, industry, and military.
 In healthcare, nanosensors monitor vital signs at a cellular level, while in industry, they could optimize energy systems.
 6G’s capabilities will enhance edge computing and support the massive data exchange and real-time processing required by IoNT, pushing the boundaries of miniaturization and connectivity.